 - Wicked Cultured: Ludmilla, she's aware of Attila the Hun and in fact inspires her rule to resemble his.

-- Widely Spaced Jail Bars: The cage Bartok is locked in is clearly given wide enough bars for him to slip through, yet he never does.
-It also appears Ivan could squeeze through his cage if he tried really hard and was good at contortions.
+- Widely-Spaced Jail Bars: The cage Bartok is locked in is clearly given wide enough bars for him to slip through, yet he never does.
+It also appears Ivan could squeeze through his cage, though to be fair in his case it be harder and he would have to be good at contortions.

-- You Are Better Than You Think You Are: The whole point of "A Possible Hero".
+- You Are Better Than You Think You Are: The whole point of "A Possible Hero" is Zozi telling Bartok he really can be a hero.